edyan/docker-xhgui/README.md

 It's based on :
 * [edyan/php:5.6](https://github.com/edyan/docker-php/tree/master/5.6) image (jessie stable).
 * or [edyan/php:7.2](https://github.com/edyan/docker-php/tree/master/7.2) image (stretch stable).
+* or [edyan/php:7.4](https://github.com/edyan/docker-php/tree/master/7.4) image (stretch stable).

 It's made for development purposes.
 You need to find the right version for your project.
-Use 5.6 for PHP 5.6 projects and 7.2 for PHP 7.x projects.
+Use 5.6 for PHP 5.6 projects and 7.2 / 7.4 for PHP 7.x projects.
 Just make sure you have the `mongodb` extension enabled (v1.5) on your main PHP container.

 To use it in an integrated environment, try [Stakkr](https://github.com/stakkr-org/stakkr)